FAIRDataTeam/compose/fdp/readme.md

-## Compose files for FAIR Data Point development and testing
+# Compose files for FAIR Data Point development and testing

+## Background

 To run a FAIR Data Point (FDP), we need at least a database, such as MongoDB or PostgreSQL, depending on the FDP version, and the FDP (back-end) application.
 Typically, this set-up is extended with an FDP-client (front-end) application.
 The FDP uses an in-memory triple store by default, but an external triple store, such as GraphDB, can be added for persistence.
 In addition, an FDP may communicate with other FDPs that are configured as FDP-index.

+## Compose files

 Re-usable Docker compose files for the components described above are defined in the [components] directory, for different major versions of the FDP.
 Although this dir contains valid compose files, these are not intended for direct use.